Shaping the World

 A Message from SPPD Dean Jack H. Knott

-As always, the SPPD Making the News items cited in this newsletter cannot capture the full impact our faculty achieve in the news.
-The link at the end of the section provides a more complete account of our school’s expertise highlighted in the media.
+As always, SPPD Making the News items cited in this newsletter do not fully capture the meaningful contribution our faculty make in the news.
+The link at the end of the section provides a comprehensive listing of our school’s presence in the media.

 Jack H. Knott

 C. Erwin and Ione L. Piper Dean and Professor